allisonking/blog/_posts/2018-02-04-D3-with-websockets-tutorial.md

 }
 ```
 We got rid of pushing data into the data array since our `onMessage()` function does that, and we changed the bit of code that redrew the line to be a function.
 Other than that, the `tick()` function is the same for now.
 Let's see what our page looks like now!

+When you refresh, you should still see a blank chart, with just the axes.
+Your console should log that the websocket connection was made, and then it's just a matter of waiting for points to come in.
+Because our x scale was set to start at 1, and it takes two points to make a line, we actually won't see a line until there are at least 3 points inside our `data` array.
+You can type `data` into the console to see how many values are in there.
+You may also need to make sure that the values in `data` are still within that range we hard coded in for our y scale earlier.

+You should now see the graph begin to draw itself across the screen in real time!
+If you keep waiting, once the `data` array gets more than 40 values, the graph will start transitioning, just like in the Spline Transition example, by scrolling off the screen.